Urgyen Tsomo: Reincarnation

 Before her death, Urgyen Tsomo told her students that she would be reborn in the northeastern part of India.
 This prophecy was fulfilled when her emanation was identified as Khandro Rinpoche, found in Kalimpong in India.
 The 16th Karamapa in Sikkim had also identified her when she was 10 months old as the reincarnation of Khandro Urgyen Tsomo or the Great Dakini of Tsurphu.

 She is now known as Her Eminence Mindrolling Jetsün Khandro Rinpoche and she teaches Tibetan Buddhism widely, unlike her predecessors.
-She is now the perpetrator of the Mindrolling lineage and is considered a tulku within the Kagyu lineage, with links to the Nyingma and Kagyu lineages.
+She is now the perpetuator of the Mindrolling lineage and is considered a tulku within the Kagyu lineage, with links to the Nyingma and Kagyu lineages.